 As the programming ecosystem proliferates, a number of frameworks, libraries, and tools are being introduced to simplify the software development cycle.
 They are not just trimming the lines of code, but, are reducing the time from prototype to production.

 Here are a few programming tools, frameworks, and libraries that have defined their space in the programming world and have proven to be an inevitable part of it.
-They have evolved to ease developers’ life and are certainly going to change the way software development happens in the year 2018.
+They have evolved to ease developers’ life and are certainly going to change the way custom software development happens in the year 2018.

 - The Node Package Manager (npm) helps to manage modules in projects by downloading packages, resolving dependencies, and installing command-line utilities.
-Thanks to its ever expanding community, npm is the largest ecosystem of open-source libraries in the world.
+Thanks to its ever-expanding community, npm is the largest ecosystem of open-source libraries in the world.

 For the incredible range of benefits that Nodejs comes integrated with, businesses are hiring NodeJS developers to raise the performance standards of software applications.

 - With AngularJS, there is flexibility in development.
-Developers with expertise in HTML can use the language with new HTML syntax with new attributes (called directives) to extend functionality of web pages.
+Developers with expertise in HTML can use the language with new HTML syntax with new attributes (called directives) to extend the functionality of web pages.

 - The AngularJS directives can be used to create reusable components.
 A component enables hiding complex DOM (Document Object Model) structure, CSS, and behavior.
-That way, you can separately focus in how an application looks and how it works, separately.
+That way, you can separately focus on how an application looks and how it works, separately.

 Along with this, AngularJS brings in the benefit of client-side server validation, deep linking, DOM manipulation etc.

 .NET Core is an open-source, next-gen .NET framework by Microsoft.
 If an application needs to run on multiple OS platforms (Windows, Linux, MacOS), then .NET is a good fit for it.